 Schedule Set up a daily (p.
-61), weekly (p.
-63), or monthly (p.
-65) schedule.
+60), weekly (p.
+62), or monthly (p.
+64) schedule.
 Setting up schedule parameters allows for the creation of simple schedules (example of a simple daily schedule: a backup task will be run every 1 day at 10 AM) as well as more complex schedules (example of a complex daily schedule: a task will be run every 3 days, starting from January 15.
 During the specified days the task will be repeated every 2 hours from 10 AM to 10 PM).
 Thus, complex schedules specify the sessions on which the scheme should run.
 In the discussion below, "days" can be replaced with "scheduled sessions".
 Number of levels Select from 2 to 16 backup levels.
 See the example stated below for details.
 Roll-back period The guaranteed number of sessions that one can go back in the archive at any time.
 Calculated automatically, depending on the schedule parameters and the numbers of levels you select.
 See the example below for details.
 Backup type Specifies what backup types the backup levels will have Always full - all levels of backups will be full.
-This is the default selection for cases when a tape drive is selected as a backup location. • Full/Differential/Incremental - backups of different levels will have different types: - Last-level backups are full - Backups of intermediate levels are differential - First-level backups are incremental
+Full/Differential/Incremental - backups of different levels will have different types: Last-level backups are full Backups of intermediate levels are differential First-level backups are incremental